 Kabhū ṯat ṯirath isnān.
 Kabhū siḏẖ sāḏẖik mukẖ gi▫ān.

-and at times becomes (sidh) an accomplished saint, or (saadhik) seeker; and at times displays (giaan) knowledge of scriptures (mukhi = from the mouth) from memory i.e. some people do these things. —
+Sometimes (isnaan) bathes at (teerath) holy places on (tatt) riverbanks – believing it washes off sins.
+And at times becomes (sidh) an accomplished saint, or (saadhik) seeker.
+And at times displays (giaan) knowledge of scriptures (mukh-i = from the mouth) from memory i.e. recites scriptures from memory – impress people.

 ਕਬਹੂ ਕੀਟ ਹਸਤਿ ਪਤੰਗ ਹੋਇ ਜੀਆ ॥ ਅਨਿਕ ਜੋਨਿ ਭਰਮੈ ਭਰਮੀਆ ॥